CP317S18/CP317S18.github.io/index.md

 ## 2.5 Assumptions and dependencies

-It is assumed that all of the users [devices](#142-definitions) are compatible with Bluetooth Low Energy [(BLE)](#15-references) with core specification version 4.0 and higher.
-This includes all iPhones 4s and higher, iPads generation 3 and higher, and any android devices version 4.3 and higher.
+It is assumed that all of the users [devices](#142-definitions) are compatible with Bluetooth Low Energy [(BLE)](#15-references) of core specification version 4.0 and higher.
+This includes all iPhones 5 and higher, iPads generation 3 and higher, and any android devices version 4.3 and higher.

 The application will only function within the limitations of the device’s own capabilities.
 It is assumed that all users using _Shout!_ need to be within at least 200 feet of at least one other person in order to engage in conversation.